Ryan Griffin (quarterback): Statistics

-Professional career
+Professional playing career

 New Orleans Saints

 Griffin signed with the New Orleans Saints as an undrafted free agent following the 2013 NFL Draft.
 He was released on August 31, 2013.
 On September 1, 2013, Griffin re-signed to the Saints' Practice Squad.
 He was placed on the active roster on October 22, 2013, only after the St. Louis Rams offered Griffin an opportunity to sign with them.
 To facilitate Griffin's signing to the active roster, linebacker Martez Wilson was waived.

 On September 2, 2014, it was announced that the Saints had waived Griffin and re-signed kicker Shayne Graham to the 53-man roster.
 After clearing waivers on September 3, 2014, Griffin was re-signed to the Saints practice squad.
 To make room for Griffin, linebacker Todd Davis was released from the practice squad.

 Griffin was released on September 5, 2015, for final roster cuts before the start of the season.

 Tampa Bay Buccaneers

 On September 6, 2015, Griffin was claimed off waivers by the Buccaneers.
 In 2015 and 2016, Griffin was the Buccaneers' third-string quarterback behind Jameis Winston and Mike Glennon, and did not see any game action.

 On August 30, 2017, Griffin signed a one-year contract extension with the Buccaneers.
-He was placed on injured reserve on September 4, 2017, after suffering a shoulder injury in the preseason.
-He was activated off injured reserve to the active roster on November 7, 2017, to back up Ryan Fitzpatrick after starter Winston was sidelined with an injury.
+He was placed on injured reserve on September 4, after suffering a shoulder injury in the preseason.
+Griffin was activated off injured reserve to the active roster on November 7, to back up Ryan Fitzpatrick after starter Winston was sidelined with an injury.

 On March 12, 2019, Griffin signed a two-year contract extension with the Buccaneers.
 In Week 14 of the 2019 season against the Indianapolis Colts, he made his NFL debut, starting the second half for the Buccaneers as Winston suffered a hand injury late in the second quarter.
 Griffin completed 2 of 4 passes for 18 yards on a 6-play drive that resulted in a Bradley Pinion punt.
 Winston returned to the game on the next Buccaneers possession and finished the game for a 38–35 victory.

 Griffin re-signed with the Buccaneers again on April 20, 2021.

 On August 31, 2021, Griffin was released by the Buccaneers and re-signed to the practice squad the next day.

 On March 31, 2022, the Buccaneers re-signed Griffin.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, and re-signed to the team's practice squad the following day.

+Skorpions Varese

+On November 10, 2023, Griffin signed with the Skorpions Varese in the Italian Football League (IFL) to play quarterback and be the team's Offensive Coordinator.
+Griffin led the Scorpions to an 8-0 regular season before losing 24-7 in the semi final of the playoffs to the Parma Panthers.
+In the regular season, he passed for 1,974 yards and 25 touchdowns against 4 interceptions.
+Leading the league in passing efficiency.
+The league awarded him the Italian Football League MVP for the season.